MahmoudHegazi/Project-Linux-Server-Configuration/README.md

 #### in wsgi
 > from app import app
 #### means in the current directory of wsgi there are folder named app and inside this folder there are __init__.py file contains the Flask app

+# #!/usr/bin/env python3 tells wsgi file the python path to be executed

 #### https: